pulumi/infrastructure-as-code-workshop/labs/intro/python/lab-02/README.md

-# Lab 02 - Create a Docker Container
+# Lab 02 - Create & Run a Docker Container

-In this lab, we'll create our very first Pulumi resource.
+In this lab, we'll create our first Pulumi resource.
+We'll run a Docker container we build locally using infrastructure as code.

-It'll be a simple Python application that runs in a Docker container.
-We'll run the Docker container we build locally but manage it with Infrastructure as Code using Pulumi.

-## Step 2 - Create your application directory
+## Step 2 - Create your application

+Now, let's make a very simple HTTP application with Python.
 Inside your project directory, create an application directory:

 ```bash
 mkdir app
 ```

 Inside this `app` directory should be two files.
-First, create a `__main__.py` which will run a very simple Python webserver
+We need to bootstrap a webserver application.
+We can use native python for this:

+In a file called `app/__main__.py` add the following contents:

 ```python
 import http.server